New Departmental Address and Contact

 The Department of Racing, Gaming and Liquor is responsible for regulating and maintaining the integrity of lawful racing, gambling and liquor activities for Western Australians to participate in.

-Standard lottery permit and Calcutta lottery applications are now required to be lodged electronically.
+As of November 24, 2016 all gaming function applications, including tournament poker and cash poker, can be lodged online.
+Standard lottery permit and Calcutta lottery applications are also required to be lodged electronically.
 The Department’s new online system also provides for the electronic lodgement of financial returns.

 The following link will take you directly to the gaming applications page